capistrano-plugins/capistrano-secrets-yml/README.md

   didn't miss an update.
 - copy to the server:

+  if you only need to update secrets.yml

+        $ bundle exec cap production secrets_yml:setup

+  or if other Capistrano plugins need to be setup

         $ bundle exec cap production setup

 - notify your colleagues that have the deploy rights that the remote